elastic/rally/docs/configuration.rst

 Configuration
 =============

-Rally has to be configured before it is ready.
-Just run ``esrally`` after installation.
-Rally will detect that the configuration is missing and ask a few questions.
+Rally has to be configured once after installation.
+If you just run ``esrally`` after installation, Rally will detect that the configuration file is missing and asks you a few questions.

 If you want to reconfigure Rally at any later time, just run ``esrally configure`` again.